 Alina Nelega, born December 18, 1960 is based in the Transylvanian city of Tirgu Mures.
-She is the artistic director of the National Theatre of Targu Mures, and professor of the Arts University, where she runs playwriting workshops.
+From 2010 is Professor of the Arts University, where she runs playwriting workshops.
 Her plays were translated, published, performed or presented in Romania and internationally.
 She participated in festivals and cultural exchanges in Europe and in the USA (New York Fringe Festival, Lark Play Development Centre, hotINK festival, New York Theatre Workshop).
 She is a fellow of The International Writing Program, Iowa (USA) and participated in the The Royal Court Theatre residency.
 She also directs new writing.
 Her awards include the Play of the Year 2000 (UNITER) and European Author (Heidelberg Stueckemarkt, 2007).

 1993 / Una Cosa Mentale; published in 2002, Theatre and Short Stories, UNITEXT, Bucharest

 1996 / Nascendo; first staged: 1996, National Theatre Tg.
 Mures, Studio; published in: 1999, Eastern Promise, Aurora Publishing House, London

 2000 / www.nonstop.ro; first staged: 2001, Ariel Theatre; published in: 2000, UNITEXT, Bucharest

 2003 / Hess; first staged: 2003, Ariel Theatre; published in: 2003, Ariel Theatre

 2004 / Es; first staged: 2004, Ariel Theatre; published in: 2007, Cartea Romaneasca, Bucharest